luckybeulla/css_338/xss.md

   ```

-3.
+3. A second attack that is more virulent than Moriarty's, but that's substantially different from my first idea.
 4.
 5.
 6. Questions:

-Provide a diagram and/or a step-by-step description of the nature and timing of Moriarty's attack on users of the FDF.
-Note that some of the relevant actions may happen long before other actions.

-Describe an XSS attack that is more virulent than Moriarty's "turn something red" and "pop up a message" attacks.
-Think about what kinds of things the Javascript might have access to via Alice's browser when Alice views the attacker's post.

 Do it again: describe a second attack that is more virulent than Moriarty's, but that's substantially different from your first idea.